Skip to content

 });

-// Fetch all records from the database for processing
+// Retrieve all records from the database table for data processing

 baseMapper.selectList(Wrappers.emptyWrapper(), new ResultHandler<H2User>() {